yyyaohhh/tp/docs/DeveloperGuide.md

 **MSS**

 1. User inputs grades for a module that they have taken.
-2. System shows the updated grade in the timetable.
+2. Modcraft shows the updated grade in the timetable.
 Steps 1-2 are repeated for each grade the user would like to update for.

 Use case ends.